Exponential growth of random infinite Fibonacci sequences: Proofs

-where the estimate of the expectation of $\|AY\|^{-1}$ conditioned on $Y$ is due to Lemma \ref{lemma1} and the rest is a straightforward induction in $i$. \end{proof} \begin{remark} The distribution of $Y$ in Lemma \ref{lemmaAY} can be supported by a single vector. \end{remark}
+where the estimate of the expectation of $\|AY\|^{-1}$ conditioned on $Y$ is due to Lemma \ref{lemma1} \corO{and the bound on the expectation of $|y_{i-1}|$ is because $Y$ is distributed according to $\nu\in M_\alpha$.} \end{proof} \begin{remark} The distribution of $Y$ in Lemma \ref{cor-8} can be supported by a single vector.
+To relate the notation of Lemma \ref{cor-8} to our running convention, recall \eqref{eqX_n} and note that if $\nu_0=\delta_{e_0}$ then $Z_n \|\hat X_n\|=\hat X_n$ and $z_{n,i} \|\hat X_n\|=X_{n-i}$ for $i\leq n$. \end{remark} \corO{We finally show that limits for the norm in $H_{c,2}$ transfer to the $\ell_2$ norm, as long as the initial condition has law in $M_\alpha$. } \begin{theorem} \corO{Assumer \eqref{cond1} and \eqref{cond2}.} Suppose that $0<c<-\log\alpha$ and that a random vector $Y$ with distribution $\nu_0\in M_\alpha$ is independent of the sequence $(A_i)_{i\ge0}$.
+Then almost surely the following limits exist and are equal: